Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Another FPRAS for MST

-We can easily generalize the above algorithm to the case where $\sum_{j=1}^m p_{ij}\leq 1$, i.e., node $i$ may not be present with some probability.
-Indeed, this can be done by generalizing the definition of $\iin(i,j)$ (and similarly $\iin'(i,j)$) to be the event that each nodes is either not present or realized to some node in $\{r_i,\ldots, r_j\}$.
+We can easily generalize the above algorithm to the case where $\sum_{j=1}^m p_{ij}\leq 1$, i.e., node $i$ may not be present with some certainty.
+Indeed, this can be done by generalizing the definition of $\iin(i,j)$ (and similarly $\iin'(i,j)$) to be the event that each node is either absent or realized to some point in $\{r_i,\ldots, r_j\}$.